midl-dev/tezos-on-gke/README.md

 ### Full example

 Here is a full example `terraform.tfvars` configuration.
-Obviously do not use this one as the private key is now widely known:
+This private key is provided only as an example, generate your own instead.

 ```
-project="beaming-essence-20718"
+project="<your Google project name>"
 tezos_network="carthagenet"
 baking_nodes = {
   mynode = {